mrmotsumi/fnbb-transaction-processor/README.md

 - Python 3.11+
 - MySQL 5.7+ / MariaDB 10.3+
 - Redis 6+
+- Nginx (production) or any ASGI host
-- Any WSGI/ASGI host, or AWS Lambda via Mangum
+- AWS EC2 or any Linux VPS, or AWS Lambda via Mangum

 ---